 As a result, many producers have added a separation process into their hemp processing workflow.
 Hemp extract that has had THC removed from it is known as broad spectrum hemp oil.
 The production of broad-spectrum hemp oil typically requires the separation of tetrahydrocannabinol (THC) from the other cannabinoids in the oil.

 Where does THC remediation fit in the Hemp Processing Workflow?

 Typically, hemp biomass is extracted with supercritical CO2.
 This enables a clean and efficient way to produce high quality clinical grade hemp extracts.

 The next step is to distill the hemp extract.
 Distillation will increase the potency of both CBD and THC and also remove a significant amount of the plant matrix, giving a clear distillate that is largely free from waxes and resins.

 Typically, a producer will distill the hemp extract several times to improve the purity.
 We recommend that the producer distill the hemp extract twice before chromatography.

 Once a hemp extract has been distilled, it is ready for chromatography.
 Hemp extract is typically dissolved in a solvent and injected onto a chromatography column.
 The separation takes place on the column and the equipment directs each component into a different vessel.

 What is Broad Spectrum Hemp Extract?

-Broad spectrum hemp extract is an oil that is derived from hemp or cannabis but does not have any detectable THC in the material.
+Broad spectrum hemp extract is an oil that is derived from hemp but does not have any detectable THC in the material.